 HIDDEN COST #4

 Getting an English language certificate

-Some people will not have to pay extra money in order to meet the English language requirement.
+Some applicants will not have to pay extra money to meet the English language requirement.

-If you are a national of a majority English speaking country, then simply submitting your passport will satisfy the English language requirement.
+If the applicant is a national of a majority English-speaking country, then simply submitting a copy of their passport showing this nationality will satisfy the English language requirement.

-Therefore, in such a case, there will be no additional costs for your application in order to meet the English language requirement.
+So, in the above two instances, there won’t be any additional costs involved with your application to satisfy the English language requirement.

 - Antigua and Barbuda;

 - St Lucia;